 How does your ideal customer consume your content already?
 Is it through a weekly webinar or Q&A?
 Or maybe a daily vlog from the CEO's desk?
 Whatever content routine you've created, you can continue that strategy while incorporating VR technology.

 Just think of how many times you've decided against buying tickets because you weren't sure about the view.
-Stubhub is effectively solving this problem by tweaking their existing content to enable VR capabilities.
+StubHub is effectively solving this problem by tweaking their existing content to enable VR capabilities.

-Don't Just Content, Create An Experience
+Don't Just Create Content, Create An Experience

-Once they’ve mixed and matched colors and found the design that's best for their project, they are sent to Shopify's print-on-demand provider, Printful.
+Once Shopify's viewers have mixed and matched colors and found the design that's best for their project, they are sent to Shopify's print-on-demand provider, Printful.
 From here, they can turn their virtual vision into a real-life, tangible product.